Endothelial dysfunction

+In blood vessel diseases, endothelial dysfunction is an unhealthy state of the cells that line the blood vessels (endothelium).
+The main cause of endothelial dysfunction is impaired bioavailability of nitric oxide.

-In vascular diseases, endothelial dysfunction is a systemic pathological state of the endothelium.
-Along with acting as a semi-permeable membrane, the endothelium is responsible for maintaining vascular tone and regulating oxidative stress by releasing mediators, such as nitric oxide, prostacyclin and endothelin, and controlling local angiotensin-II activity.
+In addition to acting as a semipermeable membrane, the endothelium is responsible for maintaining vascular tone and regulating oxidative stress by releasing mediators, such as nitric oxide, prostacyclin and endothelin, and by controlling local angiotensin-II activity.

+Dysfunctional endothelium is characterized by constricted blood vessels, increased ability of chemicals to flow through blood vessel walls, blood clots, and inflammation.
+This pathological state is often associated with elevated levels of biomarkers such as prothrombin time, D-dimer, von Willebrand factor, fibrin degradation products, C-reactive protein (CRP), ferritin, Interleukin 6 (IL-6), and plasma creatinine.
+The result of this endothelial dysregulation is a cascade of harmful effects, including tightened blood vessels, small blood vessel leakage, blood clots, high levels of inflammation, and a disrupted immune response against viruses.
+These changes contribute to the progression of blood vessel (vascular) diseases.

+In a healthy state, the endothelium exhibits wider blood vessels, tightly-controlled blood vessel permeability, and anti-thrombotic and anti-inflammatory properties.
+This balance ensures the smooth functioning of the vascular system.

 Research

 Atherosclerosis

 Endothelial dysfunction may be involved in the development of atherosclerosis and may predate vascular pathology.
-Endothelial dysfunction can also lead to increased adherence of monocytes and macrophages, as well as promoting infiltration of LDL in the vessel wall.
+Endothelial dysfunction may also lead to increased adherence of monocytes and macrophages, as well as promoting infiltration of low-density lipoprotein (LDL) in the vessel wall.
+Oxidized LDL is a hallmark feature of atherosclerosis, by promoting the formation of foam cells, monocyte chemotaxis, and platelet activation, leading to atheromatous plaque instability and ultimately to rupture.
 Dyslipidemia and hypertension are well known to contribute to endothelial dysfunction, and lowering blood pressure and LDL has been shown to improve endothelial function, particularly when lowered with ACE inhibitors, calcium channel blockers, and statins.
+Steady laminar flow with high shear stress in blood vessels protects against atherosclerosis, whereas disturbed flow promotes atherosclerosis.

 Nitric oxide

 Nitric oxide (NO) suppresses platelet aggregation, inflammation, oxidative stress, vascular smooth muscle cell migration and proliferation, and leukocyte adhesion.
 A feature of endothelial dysfunction is the inability of arteries and arterioles to dilate fully in response to an appropriate stimulus, such as exogenous nitroglycerine, that stimulates release of vasodilators from the endothelium like NO. Endothelial dysfunction is commonly associated with decreased NO bioavailability, which is due to impaired NO production by the endothelium or inactivation of NO by reactive oxygen species.
+As a co-factor for nitric oxide synthase, tetrahydrobiopterin (BH4) supplementation has shown beneficial results for the treatment of endothelial dysfunction in animal experiments and clinical trials, although the tendency of BH4 to become oxidized to BH2 remains a problem.